 - If the child is old enough to express a logical preference, the child’s wishes; and

 - Each parent’s history with the court, such as his or her willingness to cooperate with court orders.

 After two years of the initial creation of a custody order, a parent may petition to the court to have it altered if he or she feels it is not his or her child’s best interest.

 The term “custody” refers to a parent’s right to make decisions on the child’s behalf.
 “Placement” refers to where the child physically resides.
 The court uses the factors above to determine an appropriate placement schedule for a couple’s children, such as placement with one parent during the week and the other on specific weekends.
 Unless there is a reason why a parent should not have custody of his or her child, such as a history of domestic violence or criminal activity, the court usually creates joint custody agreements.

 When only one parent is granted custody of their children, he or she has sole custody of them.
 When one parent has sole custody of their children, the other may have visitation, which means that he or she has a designated arrangement for spending time with the children but does not have the rights that come with having custody, such as the right to make decisions about the children’s education or healthcare.
 In some cases, other relatives can have visitation agreements with children as well, such as grandparents.

 If you are considering filing for divorce or if you are facing other issues related to your current child custody or visitation arrangement, discuss your needs with one of the experienced family law attorneys at our firm.
 At Hammett, Bellin & Oswald, LLC, we work with Wisconsin parents and families to develop healthy custody arrangements that are in the best interest of the children involved.
-Contact our firm today to schedule your initial legal consultation with us.
+Contact our firm today by email or call us at 866-720-0009 to schedule your initial legal consultation.